shinnosukeono/shinnosukeono.github.io/content/post/have-you-met-julia-yet/index.md

 Much like for `MATLAB` it's quite trivial to implement such a function in native `python` with a for-loop but the numerical computing library `NumPy` provides a ready made solution for this[^3] in the *Linear Algebra* submodule and also provides the flexibility to calculate various other vector norms.

 But if doing things in `python` quickly is something you want to do, you may also be interested in the `Numba` package.
-The `Numba` package allows the user to significantly increase the performance of their code by pre-compiling the functions using a `Just-In-Time` (*jit*) compiler that runs the first time an function is called.
+The `Numba` package allows the user to significantly increase the performance of their code by pre-compiling the functions using a `Just-In-Time` (*jit*) compiler that runs the first time a function is called.
 Once compiled, this function is then re-used, possibly offering significant performance gains for functions that are slow and called many times.

 Here's the implementation of both the native and `Numba` functions for calculating the L2-norm.
 The interesting thing here is probably how little needs to be done to *jit* a function with `Numba`[^4] and unlock huge performance gains.
-In this case, just once change is required - the addition of `@njit()` before the function.
+In this case, just one change is required - the addition of `@njit()` before the function.
 Super easy!!

 ```python
 import numpy as np